shino369/Stable-Diffusion-Naifu-Local-Discord-Bot/README.md

 # Stable Diffusion Local Discord Bot (For Naifu)

 Simple discord bot to connect your local Naifu environemnt (using your own GPU).\
+Migrated to typescript for better error handling.\
+\
-`Do not work for webui.`\
+`Does not work for webui as it use the backend API from naifu.`\
+\
-Originally designed for single user, and request is performed one by one (each time 1 image only).\
+Originally designed for single user, and request is performed one by one.\
+Cool down time 20s is added for prompt.
+To change it, set the value in config.ts.\
 Calling `/prompt` in discord will ask you to input your different options.\
-Exactly the same as Naifu or NovelAI.\
+Input options exactly the same as Naifu or NovelAI.\
 \
 `positive` : position prompt\
 `negative` : negative prompt\
+`number` : number of image per generation. max 9\
+`img2img` : upload file for img2img\
 `orientation`: portrait | landscape | square\
 `size`: small | medium | large (please refer to config.js)\
 `scale`: cfg scale\
-`step`: sampling step\
+`steps`: sampling steps\
 `strength`: img2img option\
 `noise`: img2img option\
+`seed` : seed\
 `save_setting`: alow to save positive prompt, negative prompt, orientation and size up to 5 slot\
 `get_setting`: get the setting saved to slot\

+For img2img, it will automatically apply a suitable W x H, and max is 1024 x 1024.

 ## How To Run
 Run `yarn add-slash` or `npm add-slash` to deploy slash command.\